 "interoperability between devices made by different manufacturers“ (from Oxford Languages) and

-the degree to which two products, programs, etc.. can be used together, or the quality of being able to be used together: (Cambridge dictionary)
+the degree to which two products, programs, etc.. can be used together, or the quality of being able to be used together: (Cambridge dictionary).

-We can distinguish between
+We can distinguish between:

-Rendered objects i.e. things we normally display (documents, images) or play (videos, sounds) can only be combined in a human’s head – unless they are treated as DATA
+Rendered objects i.e. things we normally display (documents, images) or play (videos, sounds) can only be combined in a human’s head – unless they are treated as data (see next).

 Data i.e. things which are NOT normally rendered, can be combined in a computer